 The menopause in numbers

-- 7% of women had to visit their GP more than 10 times before receiving adequate help or advice (3)
+- Up to 10 8 – the number of times women have visit their GP before receiving adequate help or advice

-- 14 million working days are lost each year, due to the menopause (17)
+- 14 million working days 13 are lost each year, due to the menopause.

 What does the law say about the menopause?